YunoHost/doc/pages/01.administrate/05.advance/05.external_storage/external_storage.md

+---
-# Adding an external storage to your server
+title: Adding an external storage to your server
+template: docs
+taxonomy:
+    category: docs
+---

 ## Introduction